 The natural topography of Amelia and the Talbot Islands has been altered significantly over time by the construction of a major roadway and associated drainage features, construction of several mosquito control ditches, and perhaps most notably by coastal erosion.
-The Florida Department of Transportation (FDOT) altered the islands' topography during construction of the state road that bisects the islands.
+The Florida Department of Transportation (FDOT) altered the topography of the islands during construction of A1A, the state road that bisects the islands.